warexify/MinLinux/README.md

 - [简体中文](README.zh-hans.md)
 - [繁體中文](README.zh-hant.md)

-If you are an enterprise customer, you may like to check out our enterprise-focused distribution, [Pengwin Enterprise](https://github.com/WhitewaterFoundry/Pengwin-Enterprise).
+See the [Pengwin blog](https://www.pengwin.dev/blog) and [@PengwinLinux](https://twitter.com/PengwinLinux) for up-to-date news about Pengwin.

 [![Twitter Follow](https://img.shields.io/twitter/follow/espadrine.svg?label=Follow&style=social)](https://twitter.com/PengwinLinux)

+If you are a commercial, government, or educational institution, you may like to check out our enterprise-focused distribution, [Pengwin Enterprise](https://github.com/WhitewaterFoundry/Pengwin-Enterprise).

 ## Features